PROFILE

 HONOURING THE PAST

+Custom clearance of cargo at ports was handled by three kinds of people who were regulated by the customs.
+Dalal or ‘pass writer’ was the oldest known category, predating even the establishment of the Bombay Port Trust in1873 and the enactment of the Customs Act in 1878.
 Dalals were responsible for preparing documents at the customs.
-The first known dalal was said to be DosabhoyMistry who secured a licence to transact business as far back as in 1858, the year East India Company made its exit from the country.
+The first known dalal was said to be Dosabhoy Mistry who secured a licence to transact business as far back as in 1858, the year East India Company made its exit from the country.
 Muccadams were another kind of people engaged in the physical handling of cargo at the docks and had no authority to process documents through Customs.
-The firm CurumseyDamji was said to be functioning as Muccadams around 1858.
+The firm Curumsey Damji was said to be functioning as Muccadams around 1858.
 The third kind of people emerged towards the end of the eighteenth century.
 They were clearing agents licensed by the Sea Customs Act, 1878.
 They could assume the activities of both the Dalals and Muccadams and they also had the added authority of signing documents on behalf of merchants.

 In 1960, with the New Custom House Agents Licensing Rules with modifications to the then existing CHA Licensing Rules 1957 were notified.
 A need for a joint representation to the Government and common action was felt.
-Accordingly a joint conference of all Clearing Agents Associations of Bombay, Calcutta, Madras, Cochin, and the Karachiwala Association was held in Mumbai.
-It was during this meeting that it was resolved to form a federation of all the customs clearing agents association in India.
-On 2nd December, 1962, the then Union Minister of Finance Late.ShriMorarjee Desai inaugurated the Federation of Customs Clearing Agents Associations Of India (now, Federation of Freight Forwarders’ Associations in India).The Bombay, Calcutta, Cochin, Jamnagar, Goa, Kandla and Bhavnagar Associations formed the Federation.
+Accordingly a joint conference of all Clearing Agents Associations In India was called.
+On 9th July, 1960 a meeting of Clearing Agents Associations of Bombay, Calcutta, Madras, Cochin and the Karachiwala Association was held in Mumbai.
+It was during this meeting that it was resolved to form a federation of all the customs clearing agents associations in India.
+On 2nd December, 1962, former Union Minister of Finance Late.
+Shri Morarjee Desai inaugurated the Federation Of Customs Clearing Agents Associations Of India (now, Federation Of Freight Forwarders Associations’ In India).
+The Bombay, Calcutta, Cochin, Jamnagar, Goa, Kandla and Bhavnagar Associations formed the Federation.

 CELEBRATING THE PRESENT